 Finding a balance between the two will depend on what the illness is up to.
 The sicker you are, the more important it is to focus on treatment strategies.
 When the illness is under control and treatment is mostly a matter of maintenance, it’s a good time to work on incorporating more wellness promotion strategies.

-So, illness treatment and wellness promotion are both good things, but they do different things.
-Maybe what we need to do is to start carrying around rutabagas to throw at the next person who suggests going for walks will get rid of your mental illness.
-I had to look up what rutabagas look like, but I think I could easily carry around a few of these in my purse.
+So, illness treatment and wellness promotion are both good things, but they also do different things.
+Maybe what we need to do is to start carrying around rutabagas to throw at the next person who suggests going for walks will get rid of your mental illness (okay, maybe that’s just me).
+I had to look up what rutabagas look like, but I think I could easily carry a few around in my purse.